Art Therapy for Trauma in Pittsburgh, PA

 Step 4

-Integration and Meaning-Making
+Integration & Meaning-Making

 Later sessions emphasize integrating insights gained through the creative process and developing meaning from your experiences.
 You'll reflect on artwork created over time, identifying patterns, growth, and changes in your creative expression.
 This integration phase helps consolidate healing gains and develop strategies for using creative expression as an ongoing coping tool.
 We also focus on how your healing journey through art therapy translates into daily life improvements and enhanced relationships.